Loperamide In Pregnancy: Should You Consider Or Not?

 It’s unsure, there is not enough scientific evidence to argue for or against birth defects in children caused by loperamide.
 It is commonly assumed that in limited doses and under the care of a doctor, loperamide will not harm your child.

 Can Taking Imodium Cause Miscarriage

 There is no direct evidence that Imodium or loperamide can cause miscarriage.
 This could be caused by numerous other entities and considerations.
-It is best to consult your doctor before beginning the course of any medicament and keeping them in the loop when you are on the medicine so they can act quickly to possibly avoid the worse-case scenario.
+It is best to consult your doctor before beginning the course of any medication and keep them in the loop when you are on the medicine so they can act quickly to possibly avoid the worst-case scenario.

-Although there is no direct link between the pill and preterm birth, constipation and fevers are side effects of this drug and are also known causes for premature deliveries.
+Although there is no direct link between the pill and preterm birth, constipation and fevers are side effects of this drug and are also known causes of premature deliveries.
 Do not panic, however.
-If a doctor prescribes this remedy, chances are they have tested, and you can be assured it won’t be a risk for you or your baby.
+If a doctor prescribes this remedy, chances are they have tested it, and you can be assured it won’t be a risk for you or your baby.

 Still Birth or Low Birth Weight?

 Much like miscarriages, there is no direct evidence linking the weight of the baby or a stillbirth delivery and loperamide.
 If you fear that the treatment might cause any such harm, it is always best to communicate this to your doctor.

 Can Taking Loperamide Cause Learning Or Behavioural Problems In My Child?